-The second, and most common method for analysis, is to see what percentage of material passed through.
-An example of this is to determine the percent of material that passed through the top sieve, record it, then do the same with what material passed the second and so on down the sieve stack.
+The second and most common method for analysis, is to see what percentage of material passed through.
+An example of this is to determine the amount of material that passed through the top sieve, record it, then do the same with the material that passed the second.
+Continue this process until you make your way down the sieve stack.

 Cleaning and Maintaining Your Sieves

-To make sure this process continues to be accurate over time it is important you clean and maintain your sieves.
+To make sure this process continues to be accurate over time, it is important that you clean and maintain your sieves.

 Be sure you inspect each sieve for damage to the wire or the epoxy (see image below).

-The second is to make sure you clean your sieves properly after each and every use.
+The second is to make sure you clean your sieves properly after each use.

 For more details on how to clean and maintain your sieves, check out our article on Test Sieve Maintenance.